30-Year T-Bond Futures Markets

 30-year bonds, issued by the United States Department of the Treasury, used to be the bellwether U.S. bond.
 Now, most consider the 10-year Treasury to be the benchmark.
 The 30-year Treasury will generally pay a higher interest rate than shorter Treasuries to compensate for the additional risks inherent in the longer maturity.
 When compared to other bonds, Treasuries are considered safe-haven investments because they are backed by the U.S. government.

-30-Year T-Bond Futures Trading
+Trading 30-Year T-Bond Futures

 - 30-year bond futures are highly sensitive to global events, conflict, oil and gold futures prices, and fluctuations in the U.S. dollar.